 SeniorLiving.org is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.

-Buyer's tip: On a tight budget and want to compare your options?
+Buyer's Tip: On a tight budget and want to compare your options?
 Check out our list of the best cheap hearing aids.

-Lexie sent me a sample pair of their Lumen hearing aids so that I could test out the products for myself.
+Lexie sent me a sample pair of its battery-powered Lumen hearing aids so that I could test out the products for myself.
 The package is well designed and contains everything you need to get the hearing aids fitted correctly and set up.
 I liked the compact, minimal packaging and very clear instructions.
 Lumen hearing aids come in five color options, including gray and metallic black; I chose the bronze ones.

 The first thing I did was download the Lexie mobile app from Google Play (it's also available in the Apple App Store).
-The app is easy to navigate and includes a self hearing test.
+The app is easy to navigate and includes a self-hearing test.

 The self-test is easy to do, and my results were similar to what I know my hearing is from clinical testing.